SteveDaulton/Nyquist-Style-Guide/README.md

-# AudioNyq Coding Standards
+# AudioNyq Style Guide
-Unofficial coding standards for coding Nyquist plug-ins for Audacity using LISP syntax, as used by [AudioNyq.com](https://audionyq.com/)
+Unofficial style guide for (Audacity) Nyquist plug-ins, using LISP syntax, as used by [AudioNyq.com](https://audionyq.com/)

 ## Contents